livekit/egress/README.md

 * It's possible, but not recommended.
 To do so, you would need gstreamer and all the plugins installed, along with xvfb, and have a pulseaudio server running.
-* Since it records from system audio, each recorder needs to be run on its own machine or VM.

 ## Testing and Development